Best Charitable Giving Strategy for Your Unique Situation

 Forbes: Five Reasons Why You Should Consider Donor Advised Funds Now

 Still have questions in how to determine the best charitable giving strategy for you?
-Meet with a CERTIFIED FINANCIAL PLANNER™ in Round Rock, TX, Austin, TX or online.
+Meet with a CERTIFIED FINANCIAL PLANNER™ in Los Angeles or virtually online.